Regular structures of an intractable enumeration problem: a diagonal recurrence relation of monomer-polymer coverings on two-dimensional rectangular lattices: A two-dimensional sequence

 \end{defi}

 As examples, the sequence for $s=4$ is shown in Table~\ref{T:s4}, and the sequence for $s=5$ is shown in Table~\ref{T:s5}.

 Define the ordinary generating function for the sequence as

-We have the following recursive relation for the generating function $\cgf_{s, i}$, where $\cgf'$ is the derivative of $\cgf$ w.r.t.\@ $x$.
+We have the following recursive relation for the generating function $\cgf_{s, i}$, where $\cgf'$ is the derivative of $\cgf$ \wrt $x$.
 Since $s$ is fixed, below we omit $s$ in $\cgf_{s,i}$ and $\coe_{s,i,j}$. \begin{lemma} [Recursive relation of the generating function] For $i>1$,

 \end{lemma}

 \begin{proof} This can be proved directly from the definition of the sequence (Eq.~\eqref{E:S_def}):

 \end{proof}